Meet the Team

 Suwinder Hundal

-Suwinder recently joined MECC Trust after more than 30 years in the public sector, bringing extensive experience at a senior policy level.
+Suwinder Hundal joined MECC Trust following more than 30 years in the public sector, bringing extensive experience at a senior policy and leadership level.

-Her work at Birmingham City Council includes leading on Birmingham’s first Child Poverty Commission and Action Plan, as well as major initiatives across neighbourhood management, employment programmes, and community cohesion.
+Her career at Birmingham City Council includes leading Birmingham’s first Child Poverty Commission and Action Plan, along with a range of strategic initiatives across neighbourhood management, employment programmes, and community cohesion.

-At MECC, Suwinder focuses on building strong community and strategic partnerships to support social and economic opportunities in Balsall Heath and across Birmingham.
+At MECC Trust, Suwinder focuses on developing strong community and strategic partnerships that support social and economic opportunities in Balsall Heath and across Birmingham.

-She also plays a key role in communications and community engagement, helping ensure local voices are heard and shape the work MECC delivers.
+She also plays a key role in communications and community engagement, ensuring local voices are heard and meaningfully reflected in the organisation’s work.

-She is passionate about reducing child poverty, tackling inequalities, and supporting communities to become more socially and economically sustainable.
+She is deeply committed to tackling child poverty, addressing inequality, and supporting communities to become more socially and economically resilient and sustainable.

 Outside of work, Suwinder enjoys growing vegetables, upcycling items into thoughtful gifts, and practising yoga while embracing “the good life.”